Complex Circles of Partition and the Expansion Principles: Background

-It is not clear whether the axes $\LL_{[x],[y]}\inn \C(n,\M)$ are lines joining points $[x]$ and $[y]$.
+It is not clear whether the axes $\LL_{[x],[y]}\inn \C(n,\M)$ are lines that join points $[x]$ and $[y]$ on a CoP.
 In the present study, we will see that a transition from the base set $\M\subseteq \N$ into a certain subset $\CC_{\M}$ of the complex plane reveals this natural geometric feature of circles of partition.

-\section{\textbf{Complex Circles of Partition}}
+\section{Complex Circles of Partition}

-First, we define a special subset of the complex numbers to use as the base set of CoPs.
+Here, we introduce a special subset of complex numbers to be used as the base set of CoPs.

 \begin{definition} Let $\M \subseteq \N$ and